John McKay (guitarist): Post-Banshees: Zor Gabor

 McKay later led the band Zor Gabor which featured his partner Linda Clark on vocals: they started rehearsing in 1982.
 Graham Dowdall, who worked at the time with Nico, then joined them on drums and percussion.
 They recorded three songs, "Tightrope", "Amber" and "Vigilante" at studio Terminal 24 in November 1986, with Susie Mészáros on violin and Ruth Phillips on cello.
 "Tightrope" was released as a single in July 1987, on both 7-inch and 12-inch vinyl on the In Tape label.
 Melody Maker described it as a "string-driven thing that swoops and darts with perfect precision [...] investing that characteristic McKay guitar screech".
-It was reviewed "record of the week" by Sounds.
+"Tightrope" was reviewed "single of the week" in Sounds with this concluding line: "The important thing is, 'Tightrope' sounds pretty unique, very Zor Gabor."

 McKay then worked in fashion, in Camden.

-Solo album: Sixes and Sevens (2025)
+Solo: Sixes and Sevens (2025-present)

-In 2025, Sixes and Sevens, his first solo album, was released on vinyl, CD and digital, on 9 May.
-It received critical acclaim.
+In February 2025, after a hiatus of more than three decades, McKay announced the release of Sixes and Sevens, his first solo album, on vinyl, CD and digital.
+Upon release in May, it received critical acclaim.
 Sixes and Sevens features eleven songs that McKay recorded after leaving the Banshees between 1980 and 1989.
-Kenny Morris and bassist Matthew Seligman of the Soft Boys, took part to the recording sessions of some of these unreleased tracks.
-A first single, "Flare", was issued in February.
-Additions - an EP available on CD and digital on the official website, features five other tracks including "People Phobia" - the first demo of "Hong Kong Garden" with different lyrics.

-After the release of the album, he embarked on a UK tour with his band John McKay's Reactor featuring female singer Jen Brown, bassist Billy King and drummer Jola on his side to play Banshees' material along with his solo repertoire.
+Kenny Morris and bassist Matthew Seligman of the Soft Boys, took part to the first recording session for three tracks.
+Additions - a CD only available via the official website, includes five other tracks including "People Phobia", a previously unreleased demo of "Hong Kong Garden" with different lyrics.
+After the release of the album, he embarked on a UK tour with his band John McKay's Reactor featuring singer Jen Brown, bassist Billy King and drummer Jola.

+Style

+He eschewed "conventional riffing and soloing in favour of solid, sheet-metal textures".
+Sounds described his "unmistakable guitar sound" as "tense, jagged, menacing".